nickzhums/app-templates-springboot-app-on-ARO/README.md

 ## Description
 In this sample app template, the PetClinic application (a Spring Boot based app) is containerized and deployed to an Azure RedHat Openshift (ARO) cluster secured by Azure Firewall

-## Deploy Spring Boot apps using Azure Kubernetes Service and Azure Services:
+## Deploy Spring Boot apps using Azure Red Hat Openshift (ARO) and Azure Services:

 --
 Tech stack: